 To print, email or text this recipe, click here.

 - 1 medium granny smith apple, roughly chopped (yield approx. 1 cup)

-- 2 tablespoons plus 2 teaspoons grapeseed oil
+- 2 tablespoons plus 2 teaspoons avocado oil

 - 4 teaspoons gluten-free pure vanilla extract

 - 1¾ cup roughly ground flax seed or milled flax seed

 - ¼ teaspoon ground ginger